 $name variables from the Claims provided by the users' identity provider.
 The

-$payload variable is of type JSON, so there's no way to validate the input.
-The user could send any valid JSON object.
+$payload variable is of type JSON!, so there's no way to validate the input—the user could send any legal JSON object.

 As you can see, using a JSON column gives you a lot of flexibility.
 At the same time, this approach comes with a few drawbacks.

 Next, we define which JSON fields we want to replace.
+We will require a separate replacement definition configuration for each field we want to replace.
 In our case, the entity (table) is

 messages and the field is